AndreWohnsland/CocktailBerry/readme.md

 # The Cocktailmaker: Overview

 Hello everyone, I am *Andre Wohnsland*, a German Master Engineer in Renewable Energy Systems, trying to get better in Python every day.
 This is my first published project, a RaspberryPi app for a custom designed Cocktailmaker also created by me.
 I am planning to do a showcase of the whole machine (it's already running well) but currently i haven't had the time.
-Some impressions can already be found [here](https://imgur.com/a/fbZ0WuS).
+Some impressions of the UI can be found [here](https://imgur.com/a/fbZ0WuS) and of the machine [here](https://imgur.com/a/Z4tfISx).
 This app is at the moment under further construction and adding new functionalities, as well as optimizing the code (readability and efficiency).
 If you got any questions or proposed improvements, feel free to share and/or contact me.

 ## Minimal Requirements